When Your Credit Card Bill Is Due on a Sunday or Holiday

 By law, your credit card payment due date must fall on the same calendar day each month.
 For instance, your credit card payment might be due on the 5th of each month, rather than falling on the 5th one month, the 4th another month, and the 2nd in the next month.

 Having your payment due on the same date each month makes it much easier to keep track of your bills, but one of those dates might fall on a weekend or a holiday.
-These are days when the mail isn’t delivered, and your credit card issuer may be closed for payment processing.
+These are days when the mail isn’t delivered, most people relax on the weekends and holidays, and your credit card issuer may even be closed for payment processing.
 Is your payment due anyway or do you get some extra time to pay since your due date didn't fall on a business day?

 The Rule for Weekend or Holiday Due Dates